airflow-helm/charts/charts/airflow/README.md

 > 🟥 __Warning__ 🟥
 >
-> The scheduler can have a "heartbeat" but be deadlocked such that it's unable to schedule new tasks,
+> A scheduler can have a "heartbeat" but be deadlocked such that it's unable to schedule new tasks,
 > we provide the `scheduler.livenessProbe.taskCreationCheck.*` values to automatically restart the scheduler in these cases.
 >
 > https://github.com/apache/airflow/issues/7935 - patched in airflow `2.0.2`<br>